Sayuri Kamata: Criticism

 During the 49th general election for the House of Representatives, Kamata campaigned with a goat named "Sendai Mary."
 However, on the evening of November 3, after her election victory was confirmed, she tweeted, "It is difficult to responsibly care for and raise the goat until the end, so I will have a foster parent in Kurikoma raise it."
 She announced her intention to place the goat in a foster home.
 Some Twitter users criticized his decision, saying things like, "Using the goat for the election campaign" and "Animals have lives, too."
 In response, Kamata replied, "I appreciate everyone's opinions and advice.
 As you pointed out, I cannot deny that I was overly optimistic, and I regret that.
 I will continue to live with her."
 She then changed her mind and decided to keep the goat at his home in Sendai.
 However, Kamata stated that he had always intended to place the goat in a foster home if he was elected.
 In response to criticism that he was using the goat for the election campaign, he said, "There were also comments saying, 'I will get rid of it,' or 'I will use it for the election and then throw it away.'
 I am sad that it was misunderstood."

 Kamata has been accused of being harsh with people and overly-demanding.
-This resulted in nine of her secretaries resigning within three years, from 2021-2024.
+This resulted in nine of her secretaries resigning within three years, from 2021 to 2024.